PLNech/BuyKim/README.md

 # BuyKim
-A script to automate Kimsufi (and other OVH servers) purchase
+*A script to automate Kimsufi (and other OVH servers) purchase*

 # Rationale
 Recently I wanted to purchase a Kimsufi server.
-However, I was not the only one to want one and that OVH has no queuing mechanim, leaving me the only option of reloading the availability page waiting for an opportunity to rent one.
+However, I was not the only one to want one and OVH has no queuing mechanim, leaving me the only option of reloading the availability page waiting for an opportunity to rent one.